If you’re a Game of Thrones fan who wants to imagine yourself in the hit TV drama’s seven stunning kingdoms, why not bring fantasy into reality?

 Because although you’re unlikely to bump into Jon Snow and Daenerys, you can at least visit some of the real locations the series is filmed in, and walk in the popular characters’ footsteps at King’s Landing and Winterfell.

-Game of Thrones season 7 is available to buy now on BT TV Store and to celebrate here is our quick guide to touring the show's most memorable filming locations.
+Here is our quick guide to touring the show's most memorable filming locations.

-While interior shots of Game of Thrones locations including Castle Black and Winterfell are filmed in studios in Belfast that aren’t open to the public, more accessible sites include:
+Northern Ireland: While interior shots of Game of Thrones locations including Castle Black and Winterfell are filmed in studios in Belfast that aren’t open to the public, more accessible sites include:

 Cairncastle: The County Antrim village’s moors and hills were used as the backdrop for Moat Cailin, and as the location where Edward Stark executes a deserter from the Night’s Watch in the series’ very first episode.